-States that do not regulate title insurance rates (comparison shopping possible)
+States that do not regulate title insurance rates (Comparison shopping possible)

-Rating bureau states (approval required for rates; comparison shopping possible)
+(Approval required for rates; comparison shopping possible)

 Sets title insurance premiums, but not title searches

-Sets the price for all title insurance companies (don't bother comparison shopping)
+Sets the price for all title insurance companies (Don't bother comparison shopping)

-"File and use" states (insurers must file their rates but can set their own price; comparison shopping possible)
+"File and use" states (Insurers must file their rates but can set their own price; comparison shopping possible)

 Source: American Risk & Insurance Association (ARIA)